ihmeuw/vivarium_public_health/docs/source/tutorials/population.rst

 the population eligible for an intervention).

-The scaling factor can be either a :class:`pandas.DataFrame` with the same demographic index as the population structure, or a string artifact key that resolves to such a DataFrame.
+The scaling factor can be either a :class:`pandas.DataFrame` with the same demographic index as the population structure, or a string data key that resolves to such a DataFrame.

-``ScaledPopulation`` uses the same artifact keys as ``BasePopulation`` (see `Artifact data consumed by BasePopulation`_) plus a user-supplied scaling factor.
-The scaling factor can be passed as a :class:`pandas.DataFrame` directly or as a string artifact key.
-Since we already have the data as a DataFrame, we pass it directly to the constructor - no artifact write needed:
+``ScaledPopulation`` uses the same data sources as ``BasePopulation`` (see `Data consumed by BasePopulation`_) plus a user-supplied scaling factor.
+The scaling factor can be passed as a :class:`pandas.DataFrame` directly or as a string data key:

 .. testcode::

    import numpy as np
    import pandas as pd
-   from vivarium import InteractiveContext from vivarium_public_health.population import ScaledPopulation from vivarium_public_health._example_data import population_structure
+   from vivarium.engine import InteractiveContext from vivarium_public_health.population import ScaledPopulation from vivarium_public_health._example_data import population_structure